ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 - For this, you need a client to get your service response.
 In this case, it is recommended the [BloomRPC](https://github.com/uw-labs/bloomrpc) to simulate a local request on your gRPC API:

-- You can access the lib proto files [here](https://github.com/ZupIT/beagle-helpers/backend/grpc-lib/src/main/proto), you will need them in the bloomRPC client
+- You can access the lib proto files [here](https://github.com/ZupIT/beagle-helpers/backend/grpc-lib/src/main/proto) because you will need them in the bloomRPC client.

 ### **Read more about beagle gRPC**